 I also bought three Echeveria for £10 from Armlee Nurseries, for more details visit www.armleenurseries.co.uk.

 Monster veg and flowers

-Of course, that perennial favourite, the monster veg exhibits, didn’t fail to disappoint, although the winning pumpkin was mysteriously missing when we were looking round the show benches!
+Of course, that perennial favourite, the monster veg exhibits, didn’t fail to disappoint, although the winning pumpkin was mysteriously missing when we were looking around the show benches!

 The flower show was as startling as ever, with one of the winning dahlia pairs being the appropriately named Gateshead Festival.